vishalcloudyuga/dcos-docs/1.8/usage/tutorials/create-service.md

       "requirePorts": false
     }
     ```
-1. Run the service with the following commandt.
+1. Run the service with the following command.
     ```bash
     dcos marathon app hello-dcos-cli.json
     ```